ForemanW/Transcribe/NOTES.md

 print(u)
 ```

-#Now try a sample list:
+##Now try a sample list:

-that was easy.
 Now let's see if we can do it with a list of sequences.
 Note, we can't just use replace() on a list, so instead we'll iterate through the list and apply replace() to each element in the list.

 ```python